Business school – definition and meaning

 A Business School or School of Business is a bachelor’s degree or postgraduate-level institution that teaches business administration or management.
 We also call it a School of Management or School of Business Administration.

-In a business school, students study such topics as economics, administration, strategy, finance, and entrepreneurship.
+In a business school, students study topics such as economics, administration, strategy, finance, and entrepreneurship.
 They also study marketing, public relations, leadership, and accounting.

 Put simply; business schools teach people how to manage a business.
 Many business managers have studied at such schools.
 However, some CEOs of major corporations never went to business school.
 In fact, some of them do not even have a degree.